 Installing and configuring emulators vary depending on the type of the program you’re using.
 Still, in the majority of cases, they don’t come with an installer file, which means that it’ll be necessary to extract the content of the downloaded ROM file into a created folder in your Disk C. Remember to place the downloaded ROM files in this folder, too.

 Start your emulator by double-clicking on the .exe file.

 Select “File” and “Open” and navigate through the list of the available games.
 Choose the one you want to load now by double-clicking on it.

-Many emulators have an external controller support, which enables to connect a gamepad to your comp.
-Feel free to take advantage of such option if you want to make your gaming experience more old-school.
+Many emulators have external controller support, which enables to connect a gamepad to your comp.
+Feel free to take advantage of such an option if you want to make your gaming experience more old-school.